 In an attempt to make the most efficient use of our available energy, we develop habits.
 Our habits are unconscious patterns that govern how we interact with ourselves and the world.
 When we’re dealing with a lot of change, for example, it generally costs us more energy to manage.
 When we can make our actions into habits, we have more energy available to attempt to be in integration with the outside world.
 That’s why professional athletes practice for hours on end – so that the perfect swing becomes second nature.
 They don’t have to think about it.
 It costs less energy.

 Our work style, therefore, is formed over time and becomes a habit because it is how we learned to cost-effectively shape and respond to the world while managing all of the parts and sub-parts that make up the totality of our systems.
 That’s why a Producer tends to get more energy by working hard and feels stymied when obstacles are in their path.
 That’s why a Stabilizer tends to get more energy by creating order out of chaos and feels overwhelmed when there’s not enough control.
 That’s why an Innovator prefers to drive change – it gives them energy – and why they feel drained when others don’t enthusiastically support their latest ideas.
 And it’s why a Unifier likes to maintain harmony and low conflict – it costs them less energy than disharmony and high conflict.

 Identifying the four forces not only allows you to quickly discern what’s really happening; it also helps you gain self-awareness and better accept yourself, others, and the situations around you.
 At the same time, it improves your ability to orchestrate win-win situations by giving whatever you’re managing what it really needs.
 And this will make your life a lot easier, more satisfying, and even more fun.

-Next, take the PSIU Talent Management Suite and discover your own management style and much more…
+Next, register for the PSIU Talent Management Suite and discover your own work style and much more…

 Back to Tutorials.